Nicla Vision Development Guide

 How much autonomy?

-This depends on the capacity of the battery and the power consumption of the program that is running.
+This depends on the capacity of the battery, which power connector is used, and the power consumption of the program itself.

 Nicla Vision power